jorgetejerasoto/jorgetejerasoto/README.md

 * Git.
 * XML.
 * MySQL.
+I was studying mid-level vocational training in systems and networks whereI learn about:
+ * Linux and Windows (client and server)
+ * Hardware maintenance
+ * Network configurations
+ * I bit of cibersecurity
+That was two year, and we finish with practices in a enterprise.
+After I finish that, I decide to join learning web developing.

 **I would like to continue learning more every day and continue training as a developer.**
 <!---